Faculty Spotlight: Sharon Scalise

-Before joining College of DuPage as the coordinator of Fashion Merchandising and Design, Scalise was the Fashion Merchandising chairperson at the Ray Vogue School of Design, currently the Illinois Institute of Art, and a fashion design instructor at Mundelein College of Loyola University.
+Before joining College of DuPage as the coordinator of Fashion Studies, Scalise was the Fashion Merchandising chairperson at the Ray Vogue School of Design, currently the Illinois Institute of Art, and a fashion design instructor at Mundelein College of Loyola University.
 Prior to that, she was a department manager at Marshall Field’s on State Street.

 With a degree in Home Economics Education, Scalise loved student teaching but wanted to work with college students in order to share information about textiles, visual merchandising, textile design, fashion design and the fashion industry.

 "I had great teachers as role models, and I drew enthusiasm for teaching from them," she said.
 "Fashion is a fun curriculum to share.
 It's new every season, always changing.